domkoc/Cryptography_Protocols-SiFT/chat/specification.md

 The Close Protocol is responsible for closeing an open session.

 ### Message exchange
 The Close Protocol messages must be carried by the MTP protocol.
-The message exchange of the Commands Protocol is shown in the figure below:
+The message exchange of the Close Protocol is shown in the figure below:

 ```mermaid
 sequenceDiagram